Logging Sets

 - Resistance type — Band, machine, cable, bodyweight, etc. (defaults to weight)

-- Partial reps — Additional partial-ROM reps beyond your full reps
+- Partial reps — Extra partial-ROM reps beyond your full reps, noted in the set notes

-- Failure — Whether you reached concentric failure
+- Failure — Whether you reached concentric failure; log 0 RIR and add "to failure" in the set notes

 - Exercise modifiers — Bench angle, bands, stance, heel wedge per set